The Impact of Chimney Water Damage

-Rainwater seeping down your chimney’s flue is a common symptom of storm damage.
+Rain seeping down your chimney’s flue is a common symptom of water damage.
 Your chimney should be designed to protect your fireplace from rain, snow, and ice intrusion.
-If you notice water entering the flue and into the fireplace, that’s an indication your chimney’s protective barrier or structure was damaged.
+If you notice water entering the flue and into the fireplace, your chimney’s protective barrier was damaged.

 Discoloration of Bricks

-Your chimney’s bricks changing colors can indicate undetected water damage.
+Changing brick colors may indicate chimney water damage.
 As bricks age, they become porous and prone to soaking up water.
-White discoloration marks can identify water absorption on the brick.
-This discoloration is more than just a visual issue, as it also means your chimney structure is weakened by consistent waterlogging.
+White marks are signs of water absorption.
+This discoloration is more than just a visual issue; it also means your chimney structure is weakened by consistent waterlogging.

 The Dangers of Chimney Water Damage